 If your basement has any cracks between the concrete or brickwork, you’ll want to close those up before painting.
 Paint can collect moisture and cause mold growth if it gets into these untreated cracks.

-- Once finished, vacuum any dust and wet down the area.
+Step 2: Once finished, vacuum any dust and wet down the area.

-- Next, apply your cement with a trowel while the wall is damp.
+Step 3: Apply your cement with a trowel while the wall is damp.

-- If there are gaps at the base of the wall, be sure to seal these as well.
+Step 4: If there are gaps at the base of the wall, be sure to seal these as well.